All Day in Lú Mountain

 Doris at the Hánpó Pavilion.
 The pavilion itself was interesting, but not particularly spectacular.
 However, the views from the pavilion definitely were.

-Figs. xx to yy.
+Figs. 6 to 7.
 This is how millions of Chinese people “get away from it all” in the summertime!
 They go to the mountains to enjoy the cooler temperature and, of course, spectacular mountain views.

 Doris getting recommendations.

-Figs. xxx to yyy.
+Figs. 9 to 13.
 Some views of Hánpó Pass.

 The Hánpó Pass Ropeway (Cableway).